 Sibley has been with the ACC for nine years and has worked in scientific and continuing medical education for more than 30 years.
 She has published and spoken professionally on a variety of topics, including systematic instructional design, competency-based learning and continuing professional development in the health care sector.
 She holds a Master of Science degree in the biological sciences, as well as a Master of Arts degree in educational technology and instructional design from San Diego State University, where she pioneered some of the first educational software programs for desktop computer-based learning systems.

-John Rumsfeld, MD, PhD, FACC, Chief Innovation Officer and Chief Science Officer
+Ami B. Bhatt, MD, FACC, Chief Innovation Officer

-Jerry Blackwell, MD, MBA, FACC, MedAxiom President and CEO
+Jerry Blackwell, MD, MBA, FACC, President and Chief Executive Officer, MedAxiom

-Blackwell has a passion for physician leadership, teaching and care transformation, particularly team-based care and organizational performance improvement.
-He maintains a clinical practice with special interests in advanced imaging, including cardiovascular magnetic resonance imaging, cardiovascular computed tomography angiography and cardiac positron emission tomography.
+Blackwell has a passion for physician leadership, teaching and care transformation – particularly team-based care and organizational performance improvement.
+He maintains a clinical practice with special interests in advanced imaging, including cardiovascular magnetic resonance imaging, cardiovascular CT angiography, and cardiac positron emission tomography.

 Blackwell has been involved with both MedAxiom and the ACC for many years.
 He has served on the ACC's Board of Governors, the Board of Directors for the Cardiology Advocacy Alliance, and the ACC's Health Affairs Committee.